 GRANT PERIOD: July 1, 2018 through June 30, 2019

-The Hadassah Foundation is dedicated to refocusing the priorities of the Jewish community through innovative and creative funding for women and girls in the United States and Israel.
+The Hadassah Foundation is an investor in social change for girls and women by supporting projects in the United States and Israel.
 Its mission is to improve the status, health, and well-being of women and girls; bring their contributions, issues and needs from the margins to the center of Jewish concern; and encourage and facilitate their active participation in decision-making and leadership in all spheres of life.

-The Foundation will provide a limited number of grants of up to $40,000 to organizations in the United States.
-Multi-year grants are not available.
+The Foundation will provide a limited number of one-year grants of up to $40,000, and, at its discretion, one multi-year grant of up to $25,000 a year for three years.
 Organizations may apply independently or in collaboration.

-Leadership Development for Adolescent Girls and Young Women in the United States, Ages 12-30
+Leadership Development for Adolescent Girls and Young Women, Ages 12-30, in the United States